TheWizardsCode/DevLogger/README.md

 promised.
 If you really want one of these items please implement it and issue a pull request, same goes for other features not listed here.

-  * Animated GIFs
-	  - Takes a long time to encode make it impossible to press a capture button until finished
   * Tweeting
 	  - Make the hashtags used configurable on a per tweet basis
 	  - Automatically append a link to any tweet